z357412526/mousestyles/DOCFLOW.md

 <div id='string-quotes'/>
 ## String Quotes
+- Generally, use double-quotes for strings, but if a string contains a double-quote, then use single quotes
-- Use double-quotes for strings
+- Keep string quotes consistent for readability

 <div id='imports'/>
 ## Imports